irisnet/irisnet/WHITEPAPER.md

 * `ResponseHash ([][]byte)`: The hash of responses to be confirmed

-The application will verify that the each response to be confirmed are indeed for a request originated by the caller, and that the number of responses in the transaction is less than `MaxResponseConfirmBatch`.
+The application will verify that the each response to be confirmed is indeed for a request originated by the caller, and that the number of responses in the transaction is less than `MaxResponseConfirmBatch`.